 Is it safe to take part in Every Small Step during the current COVID-19 outbreak?

 Last year we tried something new and were amazed by the response.
 Our Digitial Services have become a vital tool in us supporting family carers across the UK, delivering this programme of support again in 2021 is going to cost around £30,000 and we need your support to make it happen.
 Join us, step out and listen to the incredible stories of family dementia carers across the UK.

 What is Every Small Step?

 Together, we will take small steps every day to highlight and support the brilliant work of family dementia carers across the country.
-Through our week-long series of talks from leading researchers through to young carers we want to share the incredible people across the country who are caring for those with dementia.
+Every day between the 13-17th October you will hear from leading researchers through to young carers in our series of podcasts.
+We want to share the incredible stories of people across the country who are caring for those with dementia.
 Walk with us and listen to their stories.

 There are 700,000 people in the UK who are caring for a friend or family member with dementia.
 We invite you to take your own small steps and walk with us, as we take a step for every family dementia carer.

 From the 13th October, our new podcast series will launch on the website.
 Why not head out for a walk and listen to the latest edition.